hudiniq/StoryHawk/README.md

 The system was designed with an epic scale in mind.
 Meaning the events should be sequenced with longer periods of time in between.
 That doesn't mean that small scale interactions should be avoided.
 Conversation, an involved puzzle and similar elements are still the corner stone of any good adventure.

 *For example, a visit to the town should be described on a larger scale, with characters expressing their intents beforehand and only pane in on the characters point of view where it's necessary.
 Travel from that town to the destination takes a few days of travel.
 In between characters can set intentions to do different things, which can be resolved from the characters point of view only if the resolution requires more interaction.
 However at the destination, the puzzle should still be complex with many parts and checks and perhaps even branching paths.*

+### Character creation
+We are creating an example character who is a soldier, serving his ranks as a scout.
+For flavour; his interest is in poisons and his missions often involved poisoning enemy supplies.

+- For his innate skills we choose **sneaking**, **perception** and **making poisons**.
+- DM decided the characters start off with a set of tools, so he starts out with a **poisoner's kit**.
+- His military training and personal interests give him starting bonus in **archery**, **sneaking** and **poison making**.

+The equipment he's carrying is common clothes with a grey cloak, leather armour, two short blades, a short bow and a backpack with all basic adventuring gear such as rope, blanket, cooking utensils and a tinderbox.
+He's also carrying a belt pouch with a handful of ball bearings.

 ### Combat
 Combat can either be tackled in a series of events or a single encounter.
 The characters could either prepare a whole strategy, gather insight, accumulate different angles and overcome the challenge on a large scale.
 They could also dive in and use any angles that present themselves on the fly, in a series of smaller encounters.